 “Many MIT students with ADHD are approved for special services or accommodations under the ADA,” Monagle tells Lucy.
 “This might include such accommodations as extended time on tests.”
 But, she stresses, since everyone’s needs and experiences are different, “the ADA calls for an individualized assessment of each person’s needs and an interactive process to determine what reasonable accommodations might meet those needs.”

-Lucy encourages you or anyone else who feels that he or she needs specific services or accommodations for a disability to contact SDS.
+Lucy encourages you or anyone else who feels that they need specific services or accommodations for a disability to contact SDS.
 And students who have had an ADD/ADHD diagnosis in the past should check out the services provided by MIT Medical’s Student Mental Health and Counseling Services.
 A number of MIT students live with a variety of disabilities, and a wealth of support and other resources is available, both at MIT Medical and throughout the Institute. —Lucy

 Information contained in Ask Lucy is intended solely for general educational purposes and is not intended as professional medical advice related to individual situations.